RocketChat/docs-old/administrator-guides/message-auditing/README.md

 You assign permissions to use the Message Auditing Panel or Auditing Log to such roles as the Admin role.

-On the **Permissions** screen in the Administrator UI, do the following to assign access:
+On the **Permissions** screen in the Administration UI, do the following to assign access:

 * For access to the Message Auditing Panel, select the `can-audit` option.
 * For access to the Message Auditing Log, select the `can-audit-log` option.